Shandong cuisine: Influence

-Although less available in overseas Chinese restaurants (usually operated by migrants from southern China), Shandong cuisine is considered one of the most influential schools in Chinese cuisine; most of the country's culinary styles have developed from it.
-Modern cuisines in North China (Beijing, Tianjin and the northeastern regions) are branches of Shandong cuisine, and meals in most Northern Chinese households are typically prepared using simplified Shandong methods.
+Although less available in overseas Chinese restaurants, Shandong cuisine is considered one of the most influential schools in Chinese cuisine.
+Modern cuisines in North China (Beijing, Tianjin and the Manchuria) are branches of Shandong cuisine, and meals in most Northern Chinese households are typically prepared using simplified Shandong methods.

-During the Spring and Autumn period (770-221 BCE), Shandong was a territory of the Qi and Lu states.
+During the Spring and Autumn period (770-221 BCE), there were 2 influential states, Qi and Lu.
 Both states, with mountains and fertile plains, were economically and culturally developed and had abundant aquatic products, grains and sea salt.
 Some of the earliest known descriptions of Chinese culinary methods come from the states.
 Yi Ya, a retainer of Duke Huan of Qi, was renowned for his culinary skill.
 Confucius (who was born in the Lu state) was quoted in the Analects as saying, "One should not indulge overly in fine flour, or in kuai (a dish akin to carpaccio) that is sliced too thinly".
-About food, he recommended: "Do not consume food which looks spoiled, smells spoiled, is out of season, is improperly butchered, or is not made with its proper seasoning"; this indicated a level of refinement in food preparation in Shandong at the time.
+About food, he recommended: "Do not consume food which looks spoiled, smells spoiled, is out of season, is improperly butchered, or is not made with its proper seasoning".

 The cuisine as it is known today was created during the Yuan dynasty.
-It gradually spread to northern and northeastern China, Beijing and Tianjin, where it influenced Imperial cuisine.
-Shandong cuisine is primarily made up of eastern Shandong and Jinan dishes.
+It gradually spread to northern and northeastern China.
+In Beijing and Tianjin, it influenced Imperial cuisine.
+Shandong cuisine is primarily made up of Jiaodong and Jinan dishes.

 Ingredients

-Although modern transportation has increased the availability of ingredients China, Shandong cuisine remains rooted in tradition.
-It is noted for its variety of seafood, including scallop, prawn/shrimp, clam, sea cucumber and squid.
+Although modern transportation has increased the availability of ingredients throughout China, Shandong cuisine remains rooted in tradition.
+It is noted for its variety of seafood, including scallop, prawn and shrimp, clam, sea cucumber and squid.

 Maize

-In addition to seafood, Shandong is unique for its use of maize, a local cash crop not widely cultivated in northern China.
-Unlike the sweet corn of North America, Shandong maize is chewy, starchy and often has a grassy aroma.
+Shandong is unique for its use of maize, a local cash crop not widely cultivated in northern China.
+Unlike the sweet corn of North America, Shandong maize is chewy and starchy, and often has a grassy aroma.
 It is served as steamed (or boiled) cobs, or the kernels are removed from the cob and lightly fried.